Sharel Wallace, Chair

 Pat and her husband John have 3 children, Erin (Pete), Shelagh (Patrick), Sean (Courtney) and 5 beautiful grandchildren.

-Danica Lee, Vice Chair
+Danica Lee, Member

 Danica Lee is Cree from Peguis First Nation in Manitoba and is proud of her Aboriginal heritage.
 She was born and raised in Nelson, BC and is very happy to call the West Kootenay her home.
 After graduating high school, Danica went on to study social work at the University of Victoria and graduated in 2010 with a Bachelor of Social Work with Indigenous and Child Welfare specializations.
 She has worked in Aboriginal Education in School District #8 and is currently working for Ktunaxa Kinbasket Child and Family Services Society with children and youth in foster care.
 Involvement and connection with the Aboriginal community is something that has always been very important to her and empowerment of Aboriginal people through education is one of her major goals.
 In her spare time, she enjoys the sport of triathlon and is currently training for Ironman Canada.